gujord/OpenAPI-MCP/README.md

 ## License & Credits

 For license information, see the LICENSE file.
-For further details on API client registration and usage, please refer to the respective API provider’s documentation (e.g., [BarentsWatch API](https://www.barentswatch.no/om/apnedata/)).
+For further details on API client registration and usage, please refer to the respective API provider’s documentation.